shader-slang/slang/docs/building.md

 Building from source is really only well supported for Windows users with Visual Studio 2015 or later.
 If you are on Windows, then open `slang.sln` and build your desired platform/configuration.

-The Visual Studio solution is actually just generated using [`premake5`](https://premake.github.io/).
-Please read the premake section for instructions on how to generate a new Visual Studio solution.
+The Visual Studio solution in the project is actually just generated using [`premake5`](https://premake.github.io/).
+See instructions in premake section below for further explanation.

 ## Linux

 For building on Linux it is first necessary to generate the `Makefile` for the project - we use [`premake5`](https://premake.github.io/) as the tool used for generating projects from the premake5.lua script found in the root of the project.
+The section below describes how to use premake on linux.

 ## Premake